MicrosoftDocs/CortanaSkillsKit/docs/enterprise/build-a-skill.md

 # Build an enterprise skill

 There's very little difference in the way that consumer and enterprise skills are built.
-Testing and debugging are different,though, so begin with [Getting started with Cortana skills](../skills/get-started.md) to build one.
+Testing and debugging are different, though, so begin with [Getting started with Cortana skills](../skills/get-started.md) to build one.

-When you're done with that, come back to [Test and debug](enterprise-test-and-debug.md).
+When you've built a skill, come back to [Test and debug](enterprise-test-and-debug.md) for information on testing that's specific to enterprise skills.